National Health Insurance Scheme in Nigeria (NHIS)

 Registration of enrollees shall be by technical facilitators or BOTs.

-Each program shall have a clearly defined procedure for registering enrollees as well as a form of identification (such as a membership card) to assist in the identification of scheme members.
+Also as a form of identification (such as a membership card) to assist in the identification of scheme members.

 III.
 Public Private Partnership Social Health Insurance Programmes